 - Religious Activities: 0.1 hours per day, or 6 minutes

-We’ll spend a moment on that homework figure, because it’s misleading.
+We’ll spend a moment on that homework figure because it’s misleading.

 The big survey (American Time Use) included data collected from all American adolescents, including teens not enrolled in high school and teens already in college.
 However, for American teens enrolled in high school, the average time spent doing homework comes closer to an hour: fifty-four minutes, to be exact.
 That number comes from a separate section of the HHS survey.
 So, let’s revise our spare time calculation.
-If our adolescents spend about eight and a half hours sleeping, about seven and a half hours on school-related activities, and an hour eating, what do they do for the remaining eight hours of the day?
+If our adolescents spend about eight and a half hours asleep, about seven and a half hours on school-related activities, and an hour eating, what do they do for the remaining eight hours of the day?

 By the numbers, they spend about sixty percent (about five hours) of that time doing things that we, as adults, would probably consider non-productive, such as using media/television, grooming, and “other” activities.
 Granted, teenagers need downtime just like we all do: time when we’re basically doing nothing but relaxing and recharging.